glific/glific/README.md

 ## Pre-requisites

-There is level of understanding middle to advanced level.
-It is assumed that you know how to use a terminal, install things and have git and curl; for the backend, and for the frontend use install yarn and react.
+Understanding of middle to advanced level required: It is assumed that you're comfortable using a terminal, installing tools and other dependencies, have git and curl for the backend, and yarn and react for the frontend.

 1. Software dependency - Postgres server
 2. Software dependency - Erlang / Elixir